 - 7.1.
 As in previous years, consultation on the budget will take place with the public and the Commercial Ratepayers. - 7.2 The operational committees will have the opportunity during the budget process to make suggestions to Policy & Finance Committee prior to final budget approval by the Council.
+The date on which the draft budget proposals will be presented to the operational committees is set out in the timetable at Appendix A.

-8.0 Capital Programme 2018 - 2022/23
+8.0 Capital Programme 2020/21 - 2023/24

-8.1 Prioritisation General Fund Schemes
+8.1 Prioritisation for the General Fund Schemes

 - (a) When business cases for new schemes are brought to Committee, financing implications of capital expenditure are included in order to assess the viability of the scheme and to enable members to make informed decisions.
-Once the capital expenditure has been incurred, the financing of the Capital Programme as a whole is arranged by the Section 151 Officer, in line with the Council's Constitution. - (b) In line with the Council's current Treasury Plan, wherever possible, it has been assumed that projects within the capital programme will be financed by temporarily 'borrowing' from internal reserves and balances. - (c) The Council may consider revising this Policy to take advantage of low PWLB borrowing rates on schemes/projects where the borrowing is affordable and sustainable.
-(The analysis of the Council's Balance Sheet by its external Treasury advisers, Arlingclose, shows that as at 31 March 2018, the Council has head room for General Fund borrowing of £24m). - (d) Any new scheme will initially be commissioned by the Corporate Management Team.
+Once the capital expenditure has been incurred, the financing of the Capital Programme as a whole is arranged by the Section 151 Officer, in line with the Council's Constitution.
+This may include use of internal resources, borrowing from internal resources or external borrowing from the PWLB.
+An appraisal of the most appropriate funding source will be included within the business case. - (b) Any new scheme will initially be commissioned by the Senior Leadership Team.
 It will then be assessed against the prioritisation criteria (see Appendix D).
-Based on this assessment a report will be prepared for submission to Policy and Finance Committee in December before final approval by Council. - (e) Council will consider all schemes and either: a) allocate resources to enable a scheme to be carried out; b) place it on the uncommitted list pending identification of resources; or c) reject it.
+Based on this assessment a report will be prepared for submission to Policy and Finance Committee in December before final approval by Council. - (c) Council will consider all schemes and either: a) allocate resources to enable a scheme to be carried out; b) place it on the uncommitted list pending identification of resources; or c) reject it.

-8.2 Prioritisation for the Housing Revenue Account
+8.2 Prioritisation for the Housing Revenue Account Schemes

 The Council's HRA investment programme is currently delivered by Newark and Sherwood Homes (NSH).
 The current programme reflects the latest available information agreed by NSH with the Council's Strategic Housing team.
 It comprises capital investment in the existing Council Housing stock and the continuation of a five year new build programme commenced in 2017/18.
 Resources for future years will reflect the ability of the Housing Revenue Account to support any necessary borrowing, and other funding opportunities which may arise.
-Housing rents are set to fall by 1% in 2019/20.
-This is based on the Government's announcement, made on 8 July 2015, that local authorities must set rent to a social housing tenant of which is 1% less than the amount that was payable by the tenant in the previous 12 months.
-2019/20 is the final year of this 1% per year rent reduction and from this point in time it is assumed that rents will rise by CPI plus 1%.
-Garages and shop rents, along with service charges collected by the HRA will rise by the Consumer Price Index (CPI) from September 2018.
+2019/20 is the final year of the 1% per year rent reduction and from this point in time it is assumed that rents will rise by CPI plus 1%.
+Garages and shop rents, along with service charges collected by the HRA will rise by the Consumer Price Index (CPI) from September 2019.